 Traditional uses of Wild Kulthi

 Bankulthia is a medicinal plant.
-In traditional medicine many parts of plant are used for treatment of diseases.
+In traditional medicine many parts of the plant is used for treatment of diseases.
 It is a tested folk medicine for time immemorial.
-In Orissa and Chota Nagpur, the plant decoction is given after delivery for many days.
-This works as tonic and detoxifies body.
+In Orissa and Chota Nagpur, the plant decoction is given after dethe livery for many days.
+This works as tonic and detoxifies the body.